atsaloli/cicd/01_22-registering-our-first-runner.md

 ## Setting up your CI/CD infrastructure
 ### Registering runners
-You can also register runners non-interactively (don't do it now):
+You can also register runners non-interactively:

 ```console
 sudo gitlab-runner register --non-interactive \